oliverschuerch/snowdom/README.md

-# snowdom
+# SnowDOM

-A javascript snowing machine with dom interaction
+A javascript snowing engine with dom interaction